Khaligufzel/Dimensionfall/README.md

 ![Catax_item_editor](Media/Catax_item_editor.png)

 One item can have any number of crafting recipes.
 Use the crafting recipe editor to specify the requirements for this item.
+To add items to the recipe, drag them from the left side of the window onto the recipe!
 ![Catax_item_editor](Media/Catax_crafting_editor.png)

 ### Tile editor